HilaryTakudzwaMushonga/HilaryTakudzwaMushonga/README.md

 - 👋 Hi, I’m @hilaryTakudzwa
 - 👀 I’m interested in using python for analysing spatial data
 - 🌱 I’m currently learning python, spatial data science and Machine Learning
-- 💞️ I’m looking to collaborate on python application in analysis spatial data
+- 💞️ I’m looking to collaborate on python application in analysis of spatial data
 - 📫 you can email me on: mushongaht@gmail.com

 <!---